waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Action Plan:** I must trust the output of my validated tools over my own intuition.
 The `tool_debugger_agent` was critical in diagnosing my own flawed perception, not a flaw in the tool.

 ### C. Future Automation & Development Queue
 1.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
-This would have caught the multiple `pathfinder` bugs much faster.
 2.  **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
-This could have helped me break out of the Mt.
-Mortar cycle much faster.
 3.  **Exploration Tool:** A tool to auto-path to unseen tiles.
 4.  **Battle Advisor:** An agent to suggest moves based on known opponent rosters.
+5.  **Area Scanner:** A computational tool that takes start/end coordinates for a rectangle and systematically moves through it, reporting back any tiles that cause forced movement (e.g., arrow tiles).

 ## VI.
 Hypotheses & Falsification Tests